williamnguyen-activecyber/okta.github.io/_source/_posts/2017-10-11-why-are-webhooks-better-than-serverless-extensibility.md

   available, etc. This is a high learning curve and requires all of his engineers to have a thorough understanding of your product in order to be productive.
-- Because your serverless platform only supports running Javascript ES5 code at the moment, John’s team of C# engineers are having issues writing their complex application logic in Javascript which they are not all familiar with.
+- Because your serverless platform only supports running JavaScript ES5 code at the moment, John’s team of C# engineers are having issues writing their complex application logic in JavaScript which they are not all familiar with.
 - John’s team doesn’t have any insight into how your serverless platform is running his code: they can’t figure out how to monitor server resources, how to do proper unit and integration testing, how to look for failures, etc.
-- John’s team now has to manage code in many different places as opposed to just one Github repository.
+- John’s team now has to manage code in many different places as opposed to just one GitHub repository.
 Now, each serverless function John’s team writes must be manually uploaded into the right place in your platform website, maintained, and updated from time to time.
 Because there is no direct way to integrate these serverless functions into the team’s existing codebase, this